 Google ‘world’s healthiest diet’ and the word ‘Mediterranean’ pops up more than any other.
 The Mediterranean diet is synonymous with good health and a long life.
-In fact, the Greek island of Ikaria has made headlines for being one of the places with the highest longevity in the world – one-third of the population lives beyond the age of 90 years.
+In fact, the has made headlines for being one of the places with the highest longevity in the world – one-third of the population lives beyond the age of 90 years.

 Given this image, it’s hard to believe that Greece - the Mediterranean country known to produce some of the healthiest foods - grapples with malnutrition.
 Harsh as it may be, that’s the reality; high youth unemployment puts many at risk of being underfed.

 But instead of ignoring the social malaise, she decided to do something about it.
 She founded a business that supports small farm producers in Greece, at the same time feeding the underprivileged and skilling Greek youngsters.

 , winner of the Allianz Future Generations Award 2019, promotes top-quality Greek products locally and internationally, using its profits to meet the nutritional needs of those in need.
 In addition, its Wise Greece Academy teaches young Greeks the ins and outs of the farming industry, empowering them to build a better future.
 “They improve their job prospects and the country’s farming industry thrives,” says 35-year-old Melina.